 Author, "The Disappearance of the Requirement That the Internal Revenue Service Exhaust All Reasonable Collection Efforts Against the Primary Obligor," Federal Taxation newsletter of the Illinois State Bar Association's Section on Federal Taxation, Vol. 63 No. 1, September 2016.

 Ben joined Aronberg Goldgehn in 2011 after graduating magna cum laude from Loyola University Chicago School of Law.

 In 2018 and 2017, he was recognized as an Emerging Lawyer in Commercial Litigation by Illinois Leading Lawyers, a designation awarded to less than 2 percent of Illinois attorneys 40 years old or younger or in practice for 10 or fewer years.
-In 2018 he was named a Rising Star by Illinois Super Lawyers, a designation awarded to no more than 2.5 percent of Illinois attorneys 40 years old or younger or in practice for 10 years or less.
+In 2018 and 2019 he was named a Rising Star by Illinois Super Lawyers, a designation awarded to no more than 2.5 percent of Illinois attorneys 40 years old or younger or in practice for 10 years or less.

 While a law student, he was a member of the Vis Moot Court team that competed against international law students in Hong Kong and was an editor for the International Law Review.